Kilaben Bay

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Kilaben Bay has one of the highest income levels in Australia, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch.
-The median income among taxpayers in Kilaben Bay for the financial year 2023 was $61,564, with an average income of $87,507.
-This compares to figures for the Rest of NSW, which were $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest a median income of approximately $67,019 and an average income of $95,260 as of September 2025.
-Census data indicates that household income ranks at the 77th percentile ($2,186 weekly), while personal income sits at the 60th percentile.
-Income analysis reveals that the $1,500 - 2,999 bracket dominates in Kilaben Bay, with 28.5% of residents (481 people) falling within this range, mirroring the broader area where 29.9% occupy this bracket.
-Higher earners also represent a substantial presence, with 33.7% exceeding $3,000 weekly, suggesting strong purchasing power within the community.
-After housing costs, residents retain 88.9% of their income, reflecting strong purchasing power and the area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 7th decile.
+The suburb of Kilaben Bay had one of Australia's highest incomes according to AreaSearch aggregated ATO data for financial year 2023.
+Its median taxpayer income was $61,564 and average income stood at $87,507, compared to Regional NSW's $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, median income would be approximately $67,019 and average $95,260 by September 2025.
+Census data showed household income ranked at the 77th percentile ($2,186 weekly) and personal income at the 60th percentile.
+Income analysis revealed that 28.5% of residents (481 people) fell into the $1,500 - 2,999 bracket, mirroring the broader area's 29.9%.
+Higher earners made up a substantial presence with 33.7% exceeding $3,000 weekly.
+After housing costs, residents retained 88.9% of income.
+The suburb's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income